-While a lot of you may be prone to taking revenge on an ex in various ways, Thornton’s choice to utilize facebook cost her 18 months in jail and attorney’s fees to fight a long court battle after her ex, a police detective, decided to pursue criminal charges for identity theft!
+While a lot of you may be prone to taking revenge on an ex in various ways, Thornton’s choice to utilize facebook could cost her 18 months in jail and attorney’s fees to fight a long court battle after her ex, a police detective, decided to pursue criminal charges for identity theft!

 Yes…. facebook is apparently THAT dayum serious!